-I FINALLY got around to playing with my new digital SLR today, with help from Mike (who, being a techno-wizard, had already worked his way through the entire manual figuring out how to make it sit up and do tricks).
+I FINALLY got around to playing with my new digital SLR today, with help from B. (who, being a techno-wizard, had already worked his way through the entire manual figuring out how to make it sit up and do tricks).
 After a brief period of complete intimidation, I finally got it set up on a tripod, pointed it at my loom, and started shooting photo after photo to see what this gizmo and that whirligig did.

 Here is my favorite of the photos: